WarWithinMe/xVim/README.md

 1. __Relaunch the app__, if you saw a block caret in your text editor.
 It probably means xVim is working fine.

 ## What I'm not going to implement
-1. __Search and Replace__ (I think it's easier to use the built-in support of the editor, but if I have spare time, maybe I will think of implementing it.)
 1. __Marker__
 1. __Marco__
 1. __Register__ (So you can't yank different text to different register)